 19. Behold!
 At that time, I will deal with all who afflict you.
 I will deliver her who is lame, and I will gather her that was banished.
 I will give them praise and renown throughout the land of their shame.

 20. At that time, I will bring you in.
-And when I gather you, I will surely give you renown and praise among all the peoples of the earth, when I return your captivity before your eyes, says the Lord.
+And when I gather you, I will assuredly give you renown and praise among all the peoples of the earth, when I return your captivity before your eyes, says the Lord.

 Possibly, “the king”.
 Hebrew obscure.